unpoly/unpoly/README.md

 To make a new release:

 - Edit `lib/upjs/rails/version.rb` and bump the version number.
 Use [semantic versioning](http://semver.org/).
+- Add an entry to `CHANGELOG.md`
-- Commit and push the version bump
+- Commit and push the version bump and `CHANGELOG.md`
 - From the project root, type `rake assets:compile`.
 This will output minified JS and CSS files to the `dist` folder.
 - Commit and push the generated files
 - From the project root, type `rake release`.
 This will publish a new gem version to Rubygems.org.